xerodotc/vi.satou.ch/index.md

 ## Introduction

 My name is Visatouch Deeying.
 My nickname is Boat.
-Also known as "xerodotc" on the internet.
+Also use "xerodotc" as an alias on the internet.

 Currently, I'm pursuing a master's degree in computer engineering at Chulalongkorn University.
 My current research topic is about vehicular networks.